27 February 2026

 3. What happens if I hire you?

-Most prospective clients have never hired a landscape architect before.
-When someone can't picture what happens after they reach out, the easiest option is not reaching out.
+Most prospective clients, especially private-sector ones, have never hired a landscape architect before.
+When someone can’t picture what happens after they reach out, the easiest option is not reaching out.
 The status quo wins.
-This was the lowest-scoring category in the entire review, and probably the most expensive gap on any firm's website.
+This was the lowest-scoring category in the entire review, and probably the most expensive gap on any firm’s website.

 When the process is invisible, the enquiry feels like a commitment.
-When it's visible, it feels like a next step.
+When it’s visible, it feels like a next step.
 Three firms scored full marks here: two in New Zealand and one in the US.
 None had fancy websites.
-What they had was a page walking through each phase (initial meeting, concept design, developed design, construction) with a sentence on what happens and what the client receives.
+What they had was a page walking through each phase with a sentence on what happens and what the client receives at each stage: an initial site walk and conversation, a design program documenting goals and budget, concept design with plans and imagery, developed design with materials and planting, construction documentation, and, where offered, construction observation.
 That was enough.

-The fix: a simple process page that answers "what happens next?"
-You're not locking in a scope.
-You're showing someone that you've done this before, that there's a clear path through it, and that the first step is just a conversation.
+A simple process page that answers “what happens next?”
+Name the phases.
+Say what you deliver at each one: a concept plan, a planting schedule, a set of construction drawings.
+You’re not locking in a scope of services.
+You’re showing someone that you’ve done this before, that there’s a clear path through it, and that the first step is just a conversation.

 4. Should I trust these people?

-The fix: name specific awards with project names.
-Add client testimonials in their own words.
+Name specific awards with project names.
+Add client testimonials in their own words, tied to specific projects.
 Put both on the homepage, project pages, and contact page.
-Keep team bios to a photo and a couple of sentences.
+Keep team bios to a photo and a couple of sentences, but make sure they mention project types and roles, not just design philosophy.

 5. How do I get in touch?

-Even if most of your work comes through referrals, the referred prospect's first move is almost always to check your website.
-If they can't figure out how to contact you quickly, the referral loses its momentum.
+Word of mouth is the foundation of business development in landscape architecture.
+But even a warm referral from an architect or a returning client leads to the same place: your website.
+The referred prospect’s first move is almost always to check the site before picking up the phone.
+If they can’t figure out how to contact you quickly, the referral loses its momentum.
 By the time someone is looking for the contact page, the hard work is done.
-They've decided you're worth talking to.
-This is where I found the most expensive mistakes.
+They’ve decided you’re worth talking to.
+This is where I found the worst mistakes.

 At one firm, the only contact option was an email link in the footer.
 At another, the contact form was broken entirely.
-A third of the firms in the review made it harder than it should be to do the one thing the site exists to produce: an enquiry.
+A third of the firms in the review made it harder than it should be to start a conversation.

 The gap